-- 1.8 There is a single European site within the Leicestershire County boundary.
-The River Mease SAC is located within the west of the county, south of Ashby-de-la-Zouch.
-It rises in Leicestershire and flows westwards into Staffordshire where it joins the River Trent.
-Outside the County, Rutland Water SPA and Ramsar site, 5.6km east of the County boundary at is closest point, is considered in this HRA. - 1.9 The following sites were considered for inclusion in the HRA, but dismissed from the analysis due to a combination of distance and absence of impact pathways linking them to the County: - The Upper Nene Valley Gravel Pits SPA and Ramsar site is located 17.3km to the south east of Leicestershire.
-This site is vulnerable to recreational disturbance but studies undertaken for the North Northamptonshire Joint Core Strategy have identified that the core recreational catchment of the site is 3km, which places Leicestershire well outside the core catchment.
-The SPA and Ramsar site are also vulnerable to losses of supporting habitat (i.e. arable fields use by the associated golden plover population) but again studies for the North Northamptonshire Joint Core Strategy have confirmed that the relevant fields are much more local to the site.
-Local abstraction and runoff could affect the site but Leicestershire is too far away for there to be a realistic impact pathway. - Ensor's Pool SAC is located 5km south west of the border of Leicestershire County.
+- 1.10 One European site lies within the Leicestershire County boundary.
+The River Mease SAC is located within the west of the County, south of Ashby-de-la-Zouch.
+The river arises in Leicestershire and flows westwards into Staffordshire, where it joins the River Trent.
+Rutland Water SPA and Ramsar site, which is located 5.6km east of the County boundary at is closest point, is also considered in this HRA. - 1.11 The following sites were considered for inclusion in the HRA, but dismissed from the analysis due to a combination of distance and the absence of impact pathways linking them to the County: - Upper Nene Valley Gravel Pits SPA and Ramsar site is located 17.3km to the south east of Leicestershire.
+This site is vulnerable to recreational disturbance but studies undertaken for the North Northamptonshire Joint Core Strategy have identified that the core recreational catchment of the site is 3km, placing Leicestershire well outside the core catchment.
+The SPA and Ramsar site are also vulnerable to the loss of supporting habitat (i.e. arable fields used by the associated golden plover (Pluvialis apricaria) population), but again studies for the North Northamptonshire Joint Core Strategy have confirmed that the relevant fields are much closer to the site.
+Whilst local abstraction and runoff could affect the site, Leicestershire is too far away for there to be a realistic impact pathway. - Ensor's Pool SAC is located 5km south west of the border of Leicestershire County.
 Ensor's pool is an offline abandoned clay pit on the western edge of Nuneaton, north Warwickshire.
-The pool is 3.79 ha in size with an average depth of 8m and is ground water fed.
-The site is designated for a large population of white-clawed crayfish.
-Due to the distance from the county boundary and the pool not being surface water fed, there are no linking impact pathways to growth within Leicestershire county. - Grimsthorpe SAC is designated for its calcareous grassland and early gentian population.
-However, recreational pressure is not identified on the Site Improvement Plan as an issue and the SAC is located approximately 14km to the east of Melton Borough.
-As such, Leicester and Leicestershire are considered to lie well beyond any likely core recreational catchment for that site.
-This was also the reason for the Melton Local Plan concluding no adverse effect. - 1.10 As such these sites are not discussed further within this HRA.
-The reasons for designation of the River Mease SAC and Rutland Water SPA/Ramsar, together with current trends in habitat quality and pressures on the sites are indicated in Chapters 3 and 4.
+The pool is 3.79ha in size, with an average depth of 8m, and is ground water-fed.
+The site is designated for a large population of white-clawed crayfish (Austropotamobius pallipes).
+Due to the distance from the County boundary and the pool not being surface water-fed, there are no linking impact pathways to growth within Leicestershire County. - Grimsthorpe SAC is designated for its calcareous grassland and early gentian (Gentianella anglica) population.
+However, recreational pressure is not identified as issue by the Site Improvement Plan and the SAC is located approximately 14km to the east of Melton Borough.
+As such, Leicester and Leicestershire are considered to lie well beyond any likely core recreational catchment for the site.
+For this reason the Melton Local Plan also concluded no adverse effect.

+1.12 As such, these sites are not discussed further within this HRA.
+The reasons for designation of the River Mease SAC and Rutland Water SPA/Ramsar site, together with current trends in habitat quality and pressures on the sites, are detailed in Chapters 3 and 4.